 A Day in the Life of an HVAC Technician

-As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
-Certain jobs may need more time and resources than others, so the number of calls each day can fluctuate.
+As a technician, you’ll respond to different locations for repair, maintenance or installation work.
+Certain jobs may require more time than others, so the number of calls each day can fluctuate.

-Is a Career in HVAC Profitable?
+Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

 - HVAC manager, $72,515 average salary